-As a member of the international Network of Sacred Heart Schools, Convent of the Sacred Heart is called to educate all women, regardless of race, religion, ethnicity or socioeconomic background.
+As a member of the international Network of Sacred Heart Schools, Convent of the Sacred Heart, Greenwich is called to educate all regardless of race, religion, ethnicity or socioeconomic background.

 Multiculturalism is a concept deeply rooted in the traditions of the Society of the Sacred Heart.
 We believe that a multicultural and multiracial population is more likely to build a community committed to dismantling the barriers often associated with the issues of race, economics and geography.

 Respect for multiculturalism is reflected not only in our School community, but also in our institutional structure, culture and environment.
-The faculty, administration and Board of Trustees of Convent of the Sacred Heart are committed to creating a more diverse school community that will reflect modern society, enrich the education of our students, and fulfill the Sacred Heart mission of "building community."
+The faculty, administration and Board of Trustees are committed to creating a more diverse school community that will reflect modern society, enrich the education of our students, and fulfill the Sacred Heart mission of "building community."

 The Cultural Awareness for Everyone Committee (CAFE) is comprised of students, faculty, staff and parents.
 As a committee, CAFE has formulated five goals and tactics for the School’s multicultural initiatives: